 - 1. Any member of the College community faculty, staff or student who wishes to bring a vehicle on campus must have it registered. - 2.
 Students will register vehicles at the time of registration and receive a sticker which is to be displayed on the lower right hand corner of the rear window of the vehicle.
-A \$10.00 fee is charged for registration.
-Vehicles brought to campus during the year will be registered with the Traffic Control Committee. - 3.
+A \$5.00 fee is charged for registration.
+Vehicles brought to campus during the year will be registered with the Campus Parking Committee. - 3.
 Off-campus students bringing vehicles to the campus will register their vehicles and park in their designated area and are subject to the same regulation as on-campus students. - 4.
-Faculty and staff will obtain registration forms and stickers from the Traffic Control Committee. - 5.
+Faculty and staff will obtain registration forms and stickers from the Campus Parking Committee. - 5.
 The specified parking areas which are to be used are noted on campus maps and by signs at parking locations. - 6.
-The on-campus student parking areas are designated as: - (a) behind Chapman House - (b) beside poultry building
+The on campus student parking areas are designated as: - (a) behind Chapman House - (b) slotted area to rear of Cumming Hall